fanhao/fanhao.github.io/research.md

 \# 学生一作，\* 通讯作者

 **2023年**
+* Leng Jiaqi#, Lv Qingxuan, Zhang Shu, Rao Yuan, Liu Yimei, Fan Hao.
+"Multilevel Inverse Patchmatch Network with Local and Global Refinement for Underwater Stereo Matching", Journal of Marine Science and Engineering, 2023. <a name='JMSE2023-1'>[JMSE2023-1]</a> <a href="https://www.mdpi.com/2077-1312/11/5/930">链接</a>
 * Rao Yuan#, Ju Yakun, Li Cong, Eric Rigall, Yang Jian, Fan Hao, Dong Junyu.
 "Learning General Descriptors for Image Matching with Regression Feedback",  IEEE Transactions on Circuits and Systems for Video Technology, 2023. <a name='TCSVT2023-1'>[TCSVT2023-1]</a> <a href="https://ieeexplore.ieee.org/document/10102528">链接</a>
 * Liu Yimei#, Rao Yuan, Eric Rigall, Fan Hao, Dong Junyu\*.
 "Incorporating Co-Visibility Reasoning Into Surface Depth Measurement", IEEE Transactions on Instrumentation and Measurement, 2023. <a name='TIM2023-3'>[TIM2023-3]</a> <a href="https://ieeexplore.ieee.org/document/10081062">链接</a>
 * Rao Yuan#, Ju Yakun, Wang Sen, Fan Hao, Dong Junyu\*.
 "Learning Enriched Feature Descriptor for Image Matching and Visual Measurement", IEEE Transactions on Instrumentation and Measurement, 2023. <a name='TIM2023-2'>[TIM2023-2]</a> <a href="https://ieeexplore.ieee.org/document/10058693">链接</a>